ABRG-Models/Stalefish/reading/README.md

      for this frame lie.
 This can be used to create a flat, two dimensional heatmap plot of the signal.
 A 'surface box' is the box which is a long as the corresponding sample box is wide, and as wide as the slice is thick.
+It also contains **sbox_linear_distance** which is takes the distance along each curve using the zero angle in sbox_angles as the start point for each linear distance.

  * **freehand**: Contains location data relating to the freehand-drawn loops.
 This may contain loop0_centroid, loop1_centroid, etc,